SanatBhandari/Github-finder/README.md

+# Github User Finder

-This is a simple application to get started with React
+This is a simple application to get started with React development

 ## What does it do?

 It searches for all the Github users using the text inputted by the user in the form.
 It returns all the users matching the string in a grid format.
 Clicking on the `more` tab takes the user to a custom made page with the vital stats.

-# Tags
+## Tags

-React, React Components, Netlify, Hooks, Context, State API's
+React, React Components, Netlify, Hooks, Context, State API's, 3rd party API's

 Courtesy: bradtraversy